mvnjacob/mvnjacob/README.md

 <h3>About Me</h3>

 <p>
 I'm a Computer Science student with a passion for problem solving and team management.
-I like playing video games.
+I like playing tetris.
 </p>

 <br>